Guest Party Members | Allies and Other Characters (Empire/Republic of Tal'Dorei) | Villains

 - The Cameo: He shows up again in Sam's "Bar Room Blitz" one-shot, placing it either before or in an alternate universe from his first appearance.

 - Family Values Villain: More Anti Hero then villain but Obby takes family very seriously.
-He mentions that he hates his wife's mother, grandmother and great-grandmother but they're family so he cares for them.
+He mentions that he hates his wife, his wife's mother, grandmother and great-grandmother but they're family so he cares for them.

 - Multiple-Choice Past: Has multiple explanations for why he's called "Obby the Rat".